-Crowley, a Democrat, was the representative for Illinois's 23rd congressional district from 1903 to 1905.
+Crowley was the representative for Illinois’s 23rd congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Dec 1899 to Mar 1905, Crowley missed 213 of 419 roll call votes, which is 50.8%.
 This is much worse than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1899-Feb 1900||21||8||38.1%||69th|

 |Dec 1900-Mar 1901||62||10||16.1%||25th|